Ensemble transport smoothing. Part I: Unified framework: Introduction

 To this end, we first develop a unified transport-based framework for inference in state-space models, from which we derive a variety of nonlinear smoothing recursions---i.e., systematic ways of constructing transformations, all-at-once or sequentially, that realize the Bayesian update.
 These are collectively called ensemble transport smoothers (EnTS).
+We begin by revisiting the basics of ensemble transport in Sections~\ref{subsec:brief_intro}--\ref{sec:condsamp}; then, in Section~\ref{subsec:linear_maps}, we discuss how the affine Kalman-type update emerges as a special case of the more general ensemble transport update.

-Within this framework, we elucidate differences between dense smoothers, forward smoothers, backward smoothers, and fixed-point smoothers, regarding both the flow and execution of the algorithms and the conditional independence properties that they exploit.
-We also show how canonical Kalman-type smoothers emerge as affine special cases of certain EnTS recursions, and identify important features (e.g., extra decomposability) that are unique to the linear-Gaussian case.
-Finally, we demonstrate these algorithmic equivalences numerically and comment on how different smoothing recursions can differ in their finite-sample performance.
-A companion paper to this manuscript explores the practical \textit{implementation} of nonlinear transport smoothing, along with localization and other regularization schemes, in greater depth \citep{Ramgraber2022underUpdatesb}.
+Within this framework, we subsequently elucidate differences between dense smoothers (Section~\ref{sec:any_ordering}), forward smoothers (Section~\ref{sec:ordering_A}), backward smoothers (Section~\ref{sec:ordering_B}), and fixed-point smoothers (Section~\ref{subsec:fixedpoint}), regarding both the flow and execution of the algorithms and the conditional independence properties that they exploit.
+We also show how canonical Kalman-type smoothers emerge as affine special cases of certain EnTS recursions, and identify important features (e.g., extra decomposability) that are unique to the linear--Gaussian case.